Autoparallel/learner/README.md

 - Interactive Interfaces
   - Terminal User Interface (TUI) with vim-style navigation
-  - Command-line interface (CLI) for scripting and automation
+  - Command-line interface (CLI) for scripting and automation with shell CLI completions
   - Search, filter, and preview functionality
   - Document management and viewing
   - Daemon support for background operations